-In order for the Two-Wire bus to operate at frequencies above 400kHz, the master device must issue a High-speed mode (Hs-mode) master code (00001XXX) as the first byte after a START condition to switch the bus to high-speed operation.
-The TMP431/32 do not acknowledge this byte, but switch the input filters on SDA and SCL and the output filter on SDA to operate in Hs-mode, allowing transfers at up to 3.4MHz.
-After the Hs-mode master code has been issued, the master transmits a Two-Wire slave address to initiate a data transfer operation.
+In order for the two-wire bus to operate at frequencies above 400kHz, the master device must issue a High-speed mode (Hs-mode) master code (00001XXX) as the first byte after a START condition to switch the bus to high-speed operation.
+The TMP435 does not acknowledge this byte, but switches the input filters on SDA and SCL and the output filter on SDA to operate in Hs-mode, allowing transfers at up to 3.4MHz.
+After the Hs-mode master code has been issued, the master transmits a two-wire slave address to initiate a data transfer operation.
 The bus continues to operate in Hs-mode until a STOP condition occurs on the bus.
-Upon receiving the STOP condition, the TMP431/32 switch the input and output filter back to fast-mode operation.
+Upon receiving the STOP condition, the TMP435 switches the input and output filter back to fast-mode operation.